silvafj/BBK-MSCCS-2017-19/README.md

 the given ones as specified.
 Any additional functions should also have unit tests.

-> I have been asked if it is okay to write some functions to
+> We have been asked if it is okay to write some functions to
 > have *default parameters*.
 Yes, so long as we can call and test each function with the
 > required parameters as described above.
 Our tests won't even know
 > about your default parameters - but if you do this, *your* tests